 Move around and try out different seats and vantage points (normally costing 100’s of euros), so if you ever do buy a ticket, you’ll know where you want to be.
 By the way, the green striped area on the map are the cheap tickets, perched on the side of a hill, hanging onto a weed, but you have a great view of the pits with their amazing 10-second tire changes!

-After the races, go have lunch.
-The streets reopen to the public at around 2pm, and then you are free to walk along the track and even peek into the pits… and while you’re at it, take a stroll on the docks to check out the mega-yachts in for the races.
+After the streets reopen to the public at 7:30pm you are free to walk along the track and even peek into the pits… and while you’re at it, take a stroll on the docks to check out the mega-yachts in for the races.

 While exploring the town, keep your eyes open: many of the drivers have apartments in Monaco, and with the Cannes Film Festival just down the coast, the Principality will be packed to the gills with celebrity spectators of all stripes, and at a minimum you can always count on spying Ivana Trump on her mega-yacht in the Port…

-Here is the official Monaco Grand Prix Formula One brochure for 2021 with the schedules, map, seating areas and ticket information, but note that there are no tickets showing for Friday… because it’s free!
+Here is the official Monaco Grand Prix Formula One site with the schedules, map, seating areas and ticket information, but note that there are no tickets showing for Friday… because it’s free!

 How to get there: To get to Monaco during the race, you can either take the train or take bus #100, but even with both modes of transport reinforced to the max, it’s still sheer madness, especially on the way back.
 With the money you save on ‘free day’ you could opt to splurge on your transport, and take the boat from Nice to Monaco for 70€ round trip.
 Okay, so it’s not a super-yacht, but it would still be far more enjoyable to arrive on the top deck of a stunningly beautiful 40-minute coastal cruise, than packed like sardines in a bus or train.
 Reservations are a must.